 Here are seven changes age hath wrought in today's technological world.

 Dumb Phones: I was bereft when my ancient Razr phone disappeared as it was so easy to use and is no longer available.
 In looking for a replacement, I found most phones have tiny black buttons and keyboards designed more for texting and playing online than for making calls.
 Some manufacturers are listening to these concerns, however, and creating phones specifically for my brethren.
-According to cnet.com reviews, the Doro PhoneEasy series offers basic, easy-to-use phones with big numerals, a bright screen and few unneeded extras.
+The Doro PhoneEasy series offers basic, easy-to-use phones with big numerals, a bright screen and few unneeded extras.

 - Intelligent Phones: Intel is working on a phone for those who have memory problems.
 Using caller ID tech, it'll display a photo of the person calling, the user's relationship to the caller, and information about their last conversation.
 It would be even more helpful if Intel would create a human-implant screen that would jog my memory upon meeting people I "know."